NVIDIA/FastPhotoStyle/USAGE.md

 labelme
 ```

 - Start labeling regions in the content& style image.
-The correspondent regions (e.g., sky-to-sky) should have the same label.
+The corresponding regions (e.g., sky-to-sky) should have the same label.

-- After labeling each image, run the following command and get the "label.png" in "path/example_json". "label.png" is a 1-channel image consists of labels starting from 0.
+- The labelling result is saved in a ".json" file.
+Run the following command and get the "label.png" in "path/example_json". "label.png" is a 1-channel image consists of labels starting from 0.

 ```
 labelme_json_to_dataset example.json -o path/example_json